gvelim/ipfire_wg/README.md

     -   Applies the cryptographic keys from the .conf file using wg setconf.
     -   Brings the interface up.
     -   Builds the custom routing table (blue-vpn) with both local and default routes.
-    -   Inserts the necessary MASQUERADE and ACCEPT rules into the IPFire-native CUSTOMPOSTROUTING and WGBLOCK chains.
+    -   Inserts the necessary MASQUERADE and ACCEPT rules into the IPFire-native `WGNAT` and `WGBLOCK` chains.
     -   Only after everything else is in place, it activates the policy by adding the ip rule.
 * **do_stop()**: This function tears down the configuration in the reverse order, ensuring the system is returned to its original state.
 * **do_show()**: A diagnostic function was added to provide a comprehensive overview of all components of our custom solution, making it easy to verify and troubleshoot.